 Everyone has expectations for life, whether we know it or not… Have you been surprised, disappointed, or thrilled by where God has taken you?
 I can say that I have experienced all of those emotions, and more, when it comes to the path that God has taken me on.
-You see, I never for one minute expected that I would experience failure, in any form.
+You see, I never expected that I would experience failure.
 Why would I?
-My early years growing up seemed to indicate that I would skate into the future with continued applause for my athletic, academic, and musical gifts, for my spiritual leadership and understanding, and because of the compassion for others that seemed to come naturally to me.
-While I certainly did not voice those beliefs, or even consciously realize they existed, once God started peeling back the layers of my heart, I quickly realized my foundation was built on my success, rather than God’s grace.
-How could this be?
-I grew up in a Christian home, gladly served others, and make all the right choices.
+My early years growing up seemed to indicate that I would skate into the future with continued applause for my talents, spiritual leadership, and compassion for others that all seemed to come naturally.
+While I certainly did not voice those beliefs, or even consciously realize they existed, once God started peeling back the layers of my heart, I quickly realized my foundation was built on MY success, rather than God’s grace.

-God graciously arranged a series of events in a particularly trying season of my young adulthood in which it would be nearly impossible to ‘do everything right’.
-No amount of effort on my part would be enough to rescue me from this perfect storm, so to speak.
-This storm was lovingly sent to me by my Father, to show me that my efforts would never be enough in and of themselves to win His favor, to save my soul, or to secure my place in heaven with Him forever.
+God permitted a series of events in a particularly trying season of my young adulthood in which it would be nearly impossible to ‘do everything right’.
+No amount of effort on my part would be enough to rescue me from this “perfect storm”.
+This storm was lovingly allowed by my Father, and showed me that my efforts would never be enough to win His favor, to save my soul, or to secure my place in heaven.
 As utterly overwhelming as that season of life was, I look back on it with gratitude.
 Gratitude for a Father that would love me enough to allow me to fail, and yet stand close enough to pick me back up when I cried out for His mercy.

 Because that series of trials centered around the fact that I was doing too much and trying too hard, I gradually realized that I needed to give in to His love, accept His grace, and accept the help of others.
-He showed me that I was at times refusing the very gifts of grace that would not only sustain my soul, but show me that life does not rest on my shoulders but on His.
+He showed me that I was resisting the very gifts of grace that would sustain me and help me to find rest in Him.
 I realized that in all my efforts to try harder, and to make life work, I was destroying my health, my relationships, and my relationship with my Father.
 Could it really be that caring for myself, rather than pushing myself to try harder, would show me who I was, who He was, and what true community centered on the Gospel could be?
 Yes, that was the Truth that introduced me to the Gospel in extravagant new ways.

 And so now, instead of trying harder, I give in to His love and power more often than I strive for perfection.
-I ask for help and prayer from family and friends, more often than trying to appear like I have it all together while my soul silently shrivels up inside.
+I ask for help and prayer from family and friends, more often than trying to appear like I have it all together (and letting my soul shrivel up inside).
 When life feels impossible, I more quickly stop, evaluate, rest, and care for my needs, rather than ramping up with new ways to make ‘life work’.

 And while God does not guarantee physical, emotional, or spiritual healing this side of heaven, we are called to pick up our mat, responsible to do what is within our power to care for ourselves.
 Choosing to care for ourselves is an act of faith and obedience that fosters deeper connection with God, ourselves, and loved ones, but something many of us neglect, to our detriment.
 And depending on the day, I fall in that category too!
 I certainly have not ‘arrived’, but am thankful to be aware of the battle of living under the law vs. grace, and how this affects our self-care.

-Here in this online space, I hope to discuss realistic but effective nutrition, cultivating healthy relationships, dealing with past wounds, meditation on the Word of God, making space for creativity, and gentle exercise options.
+Here in this online space, I hope to discuss realistic nutrition and exercise, cultivating healthy relationships, dealing with past wounds, meditation on the Word of God, and making space for creativity.
 All of these things are part of the story God has written for me, and the opportunity He has given me to know His love.

 Are you ready and willing to be changed?
 Stick around, friend, because I’m guessing if you stumbled upon this blog, God might have that same gift of grace in store for you!
 He is both fierce and tender, but His intentions for your life are good and can be trusted.
 His ruthless love will change you in the most unexpected and beautiful way.